ahariharan95/phish_analytics/README.md

-## Phanalytix: An Analysis of Songs and Shows Data of the band, Phish
+## Phanalytix: An Analysis of Songs and Shows Data of the Band, Phish